 - Speaking of snow creations, gather up some out-of-season sand toys, or even just bowls and tins from your kitchen, to build a creative assortment of snow castles or snow cakes.
 And as you build, talk with Baby about who your creations are for.
 Is your castle for winter birds?
 Are your snow cakes a snack for that snow family?
 You can also decorate these snowy treats with other found items or even snow paint.

 - Have Baby help you with snow-related chores.
 Need to shovel?
-Ask him to lend a hand with his own tiny shovel, or even a sand bucket or kitchen bowl.
+Ask them to lend a hand with their own tiny shovel, or even a sand bucket or kitchen bowl.
 Need to clear snow off your car?
-Give him a turn with the snow brush.
+Give them a turn with the snow brush.
 These kinds of activities are new enough to Baby that they don’t even feel like chores – they’re just fun.
 And you can always sing a silly song or make a silly game of things as you go, to make it extra exciting.

 - Snowball fight!
 (Though, of course, a gentle one.)
 You can also use snowballs to play a game of catch, or take on some target practice.
-And with a very little one, something as simple as gently tossing snow in his general direction or letting it fall on him from overhead is almost always a delight.
+And with a very little one, something as simple as gently tossing snow in their general direction or letting it fall on them from overhead is almost always a delight.

 - Sledding, of course, makes for classic snow day play – though you might need to be the one to push or pull Baby around.
 (And if you don’t have a sled on hand, a clean trash can cover can do in a pinch.)
 You can even use the snow spray paint method listed above to create a path or obstacle course of sorts that you can sled on, around, or through.